-- One type of unique alphanumeric / numeric identifier registered under the International Standard Organization registration standard which could be used to identify the uniquely corresponding certificate policy. - When a special form of code, object or object type is registered with the International Organization for Standardization (ISO), the unique code can be used as an identifier.
+- One type of unique alphanumeric / numeric identifier registered under the International Standard Organization registration standard which could be used to identify the uniquely corresponding certificate policy. - with the International Organization for Standardization (ISO), the unique code can be used as an identifier.
 For example, this code can be used in the public key infrastructure to indicate which certificate policy and cryptographic algorithms are used. - Online Certificate Status Protocol (OCSP): The Online Certificate Status Protocol is a type of online certificate checking protocol which allows the application software of relying parties to determine the status (such as revoked or valid) of a certain certificate. - Online Certificate Status Protocol Responder (OCSP Responder): An online server authorized by the GCA.
 It is connected to the repository to process certificate status inquiry requests.